Integrated Pest Management for Homeowners

-In its home application, the IPM process she mentioned involves investigating, preventing and eliminating the pests that are in your home.
+In its home application, the IPM process she mentions involves investigating, preventing and eliminating the pests that are in your home.
 The steps boil down to this:

-- Investigation: Know if you have a pest or not, and identify what kind of pest it is.
+- Investigation: Know whether you have a pest or not, and identify what kind of pest it is.
 Assess how bad the problem is.
-"In truth, one spider in your house is not going to cause any problems other than your emotional problem," said Dr. Gangloff-Kaufmann.
+"In truth, one spider in your house is not going to cause any problems other than your emotional problem," comments Dr. Gangloff-Kaufmann.